-Interstate 110 consists of a 6.39-mile spur from Interstate 10 to downtown Pensacola.
+Interstate 110 constitutes a 6.39-mile spur from I-10 south to Downtown Pensacola.
 The freeway provides connections to U.S. 98 across Pensacola Bay to Gulf Breeze and the Emerald Coast.
 Interstate 110 varies between a set of two-lane viaducts to the south and a six-lane freeway to the north.
-Speed limits are set at 55 miles per hour.

-Work along Interstate 110 between Interstate 10 and the viaducts at Maxwell and Jordan Streets rebuilt the freeway to six overall lanes, redesigned Exit 4 from a standard diamond into a partial-cloverleaf interchange, and extended Exit 5 to entail a split-diamond interchange with both Florida 296 (Brent Lane) and Airport Boulevard.
+Work along Interstate 110 between I-10 and the viaducts at Maxwell and Jordan Streets rebuilt the freeway to six overall lanes.
+The exchange at Exit 4 (SR 295) was redesigned from a diamond to a parclo interchange, and the ramps at Exit 5 were extended northward, forming a split diamond interchange linking SR 296 (Brent Lane) and SR 750 (Airport Boulevard).

 State Road 8A

 SR 8A is the hidden state road designation for Interstate 110.
 SR 8A totals 6.341 miles.